DoWalther/nounoup/README.md

 + [javabridge] (https://pypi.python.org/pypi/javabridge) .. is the only working library so far.
 + Update: ___[Pyjnius](https://pyjnius.readthedocs.org/en/latest/)___  is working, if you import javabridge before Pyjnius.
 I don't know why this solves the ImportError.

+We decided to use Javabridge because of the better documentation.

 ## Dependencies
 + [numpy](https://pypi.python.org/pypi/numpy/1.10.1)
 + [nose] (https://pypi.python.org/pypi/nose/1.3.7)